-How to Name Your Import/Export Business
+How to Choose the Right Name for Your Import/Export Business

 After you do a little brainstorming and come up with a trade name that best fits your long-term mission and doesn't mean anything bizarre, off-putting or inappropriate elsewhere in the world, have your attorney conduct a legal search to ensure that you are not infringing upon anyone else's company name.
 Your attorney should also register the name with the appropriate intellectual property authorities.

-The Process for Choosing an Import/Export Business Name
+The Process for Choosing a Name

 When you are developing your ideas for a company name, it should move from the general to the specific.
 The process could look like this:

 What Are Your Main Imports/Exports?

 - Import/export costume earrings that never cost me more than $1 a pair.

 - Import/export pierced and clip-back costume earrings that never cost me more than $1 a pair and are nicely gift-boxed.

 Where Do You See Yourself in Twenty Years?

 Example: Working with numerous quality suppliers to offer hundreds of varieties of earrings and other jewelry items to customers worldwide.